dat-ecosystem-archive/datBase/client/js/pages/posts/2017-03-08-berlin-hack-week.md

 ## Dat Desktop team hangouts
 Two weeks ago [Julian][julian], [Kriesse][kriesse] and [Yosh][yosh] released
-the first version of [Dat Desktop][dekstop].
+the first version of [Dat Desktop][desktop].
 While in Berlin, the Desktop team met up and discussed some of the core roadmap for the Desktop app – ranging from component systems to architecture and reliability.
 We’re excited to keep lowering the barrier to entry for `dat`’s technology and are excited for what